 A line extension is the extension of primary electric facilities to the customer's property, subdivision or commercial building.
 If Chugach does not have a power source adjacent to the customer's property, a line extension may be required.
 In some cases, existing Chugach facilities may be inadequate and upgrading will be required.
-For additional clarification, contact Chugach at 762-4631.
+For additional clarification, please read the Electric Service Standards & Requirements or contact Chugach at 762-4631.

 Customers should contact Chugach for information on the cost of extending electric facilities.
 Chugach may ask for a site plan of your property, and a deposit is required to begin the review and design process for extending electrical facilities.
-Chugach's tariff will be discussed with the customer as to the fees Chugach contributes, and the cost the customer pays for the extension of electric facilities to the customer's property.
+Chugach's Line Extension Tariff, Rule 8 will be discussed with the customer as to the fees Chugach contributes, and the cost the customer pays for the extension of electric facilities to the customer's property.
 Outlined below is the process for obtaining a line extension.